openaps/AndroidAPSdocs/docs/EN/Configuration/Watchfaces.md

 ## View Nightscout data

-If you are using another looping system and want to _view_ your looping detail on an Android Wear watch, or want to watch your child's looping, then you can build/download just the NSClient APK.
-To do this follow the [build APK instructions](../Installing-AndroidAPS/Building-APK.md) selecting the build variant "NSClientRelease".
+If you are using another looping system and want to _view_ your looping detail on an Android Wear watch, or want to watch your child's looping, then you can build/download just the AAPSClient APK.
+To do this follow the [build APK instructions](../Installing-AndroidAPS/Building-APK.md) selecting the build variant "AAPSClientRelease".
 There are several watchfaces to choose from that include average delta, IOB, currently active temp basal rate and basal profiles + CGM readings graph.

 # Pebble
 Pebble users can use the [Urchin watchface](https://github.com/mddub/urchin-cgm) to _view_ looping data (if uploaded to Nightscout), but you will not be able to interact with AAPS through the watch.
 You can choose fields to display such as IOB and currently active temp basal rate and predictions.
 If open looping you can use [IFTTT](https://ifttt.com/) to create an applet that says if Notification received from AAPS then send either SMS or pushover notification.